danyanqian/CS111C-Data-Structures-and-Algorithms--Java/M2/ProjectAGenerics/README.md

+# Project A: Generics
-PA Trio is a class representing a data structure that holds a group of three items.
+A Trio is a class representing a data structure that holds a group of three items.
 A Trio object has the following characteristics:

 * Trios hold three items of the **same type**.
   * For example, a Trio could hold three Integers or three Strings or three Students, etc. A Trio could **not**, however, hold two Integers and a String.